 HILDA is one of the restaurants lining downtown's increasingly fashionable Nádor Street.
 The area has come to life as a growing number of tourists and international students from the nearby Central European University pass through.
 With a perfect curb appeal, you will notice HILDA's Instagrammable interior even before entering the space.
-An oversized stained glass mosaic covers one of the walls in its entirety, and the bar is studded with rows of dark blue, glazed Zsolnay ceramic tiles, the same brand that decorates the lobby of the Four Seasons around the corner from here.
+An oversized stained glass mosaic covers one of the walls in its entirety, and the bar is studded with rows of dark blue, glazed Zsolnay ceramic tiles, the same brand that decorates the lobby of the Four Seasons around the corner from here..

-À la Maison Grand is a chic downtown café in Budapest located on the ground floor of a 1906 art nouveau building (take a glance at the oversized glass mosaic perched atop the building).
-A fashionable, tourist-heavy crowd tends to flock here for the breakfast-all-day and brunch offerings that include reliably-prepared classics like croque madame (€5), Eggs Florentine (€7), and a range of waffles.
-I recommend that you avoid the "breakfast plates" in general, as I was let down by the undersized and forlorn-looking English (€10) and Hungarian breakfasts (€12). .
+À la Maison Grand is a chic downtown café in Budapest, occupying the ground floor of a 1906 art nouveau building (take a glance at the oversized glass mosaic perched atop the building).
+A fashionable, tourist-heavy crowd tends to flock here for the breakfast-all-day and brunch offerings that include reliably-prepared classics like croque madame (€5), eggs Florentine (€7), a range of waffles, and also zeitgesty items such as acai bowl and avocado toast (€7).
+The only letdowns are the the undersized and forlorn-looking English (€10) and Hungarian breakfast plates (€12). .

 Szimply is a tiny breakfast-all-day restaurant in the cobble-stoned courtyard of a pre-war downtown building.
-Thanks to The New York Times, which mentioned Szimply in an article (Budapest is #50), it's next to impossible to find an open table at this closet-sized breakfast nook.
-They specialize in on-trend, contemporary breakfast and brunch food, like the generously packed avocado toast topped with arugula, figs and goat cheese.
-Szimply also has 4 types of vegetable/fruit juices, but, unfortunately, they don't serve alcohol.
+Thanks to The New York Times, which featured Szimply (Budapest is #50), it's next to impossible to find an open table at this closet-sized breakfast nook.
+They serve pricey, on-trend breakfast foods such as the generously packed avocado toast topped with tarragon, kohlrabi, and roasted garlic (€11).
+There are also a range of vegetable and fruit juices, including an acai kombucha (€3).